panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 `this` and `arguments` inside of an arrow function are resolved lexically, meaning that they're taken from the outer function scope.

-Finally, the arrow function has a few limitations.
-Particularly, you cannot use it as a method on an object, constructor, or generator function.
+Finally, the arrow function has a few limitations: you cannot use it as a method on an object, constructor, or generator function.

 Arrow functions are lightweight, inline, and easy to read (when not being nested too much) &mdash; use them as much as you want in your code.

-*What other nuances of arrow functions in JavaScript do you know?*
+*What other nuances of arrow functions do you know?*